-What is gender?
+What is Gender?

 Gender refers to the roles, behaviours, activities, attributes, and relationships that a given society at a given time considers appropriate for men and women.
 These attributes, opportunities and relationships are socially constructed and are learned through socialisation processes.
 Gender determines what is expected, allowed and valued in a woman or a man in a given context.

-In most societies there are differences and inequalities between women and men in responsibilities assigned, activities undertaken, access to and control over resources, as well as decisionmaking opportunities.
+In most societies there are differences and inequalities between women and men in responsibilities assigned, activities undertaken, access to and control over resources, as well as decision-making opportunities.
 Gender norms are context and time-specific and can change over time.
-Gender is part of the broader sociocultural context, as are other important criteria for socio-cultural analysis including class, race, poverty level, ethnic group, sexual orientation, age, etc.